 We have handled high-stakes appeals in every Circuit, in various state appellate courts throughout the country, and in countless areas, including antitrust, attorneys’ fees, bankruptcy, class actions, copyright, criminal, education, employment, energy, environmental, ERISA, FDA, health care, labor, national security, patent, preemption, professional liability, RICO, securities, telecommunications, voting rights, and all manner of constitutional issues.
 We have successfully handled patent appeals to the Federal Circuit, specialized administrative appeals to the D.C.
 Circuit, extraordinary petitions for mandamus, and petitions for interlocutory appeal under 28 U.S.C. § 1292(b) and Federal Rule of Civil Procedure 23(f).

 Our work on constitutional issues extends to trial practice and even to pre-litigation counseling.
-We have brought constitutional challenges to major federal programs, such as the FDA’s off-label use regulations, and we have authored substantive constitutional analyses of pending legislation.
+We have brought constitutional challenges to major federal programs, such as the FDA’s off-label use regulations, and we have authored substantive constitutional analyses of pending legislation or proposed administrative action.

 Our Supreme Court and appellate practice reflects the Firm’s commitment to pro bono work as an important part of our professional responsibility.
-Our lawyers have helped to secure landmark Supreme Court rulings on issues involving the standing of the Eighth and Tenth Amendments and also obtained a significant settlement in a wrongful prosecution action in the wake of a Supreme Court argument.
+Our lawyers have helped to secure landmark Supreme Court rulings in cases narrowing the scope of federal crimes and broadening the standing of defendants to raise constitutional challenges and have obtained a significant settlement in a wrongful prosecution action in the wake of a Supreme Court argument.

 Finally, our practice is by no means limited to appellate courts or constitutional issues.
 What defines our practice is neither the forum nor the substantive area; we are available to assist clients on high-stakes, complex issues wherever they arise.
 We routinely work cooperatively with co-counsel and pride ourselves on putting client interests first and delivering results.